Diane and John Mullin Hope Center

 To best meet our community’s needs, The Salvation Army is restructuring its existing two-story facility and newly constructing a four-story facility that will consist of a 9,000 square foot Social Services Center on the first floor and affordable permanent supportive housing on the three floors above.

-The Pasadena Hope Center will be a destination for Pasadena children, families, seniors, and veterans to receive the compassionate care they need and deserve.
+The Diane and John Mullin Hope Center will be a destination for Pasadena children, families, seniors, and veterans to receive the compassionate care they need and deserve.

 The first floor will house the Social Services operations and include program space for emergency assistance and casework.
 The centerpiece will be a new client-choice food pantry where clients, accompanied by a volunteer or staff member, can select their own groceries.